...

 https://doi.org/10.3390/ijerph19148457

-The research question for this study is; what impact does poor sleep have its subjects as: The physically and mentally healthy seniors, the seniors with Alzheimer’s disease and those with MCI?
+The research question for this study is; what impact does poor sleep have on its subjects as The physically and mentally healthy seniors, the seniors with Alzheimer’s disease, and those with MCI?
 It’s worth 4.
 These points refer to the journal where the species is located 614.

-As the study has observed there are definite correlations between abnormal aging on one hand and bad quality of sleep, difficulties of getting less efficient sleep and shorter span of sleep as compared to healthy individuals on the other hand.
+As the study has observed there are definite correlations between abnormal aging on the one hand and bad quality of sleep, difficulties of getting less efficient sleep, and shorter span of sleep as compared to healthy individuals on the other hand.

 These are some of the things that cause dementia; The use of drugs may also cause dementia.
 In this case, the pieces are useful due to the ability to accumulate knowledge on how it is possible to use the aspect of sleep quality as an indicator of cognitive decline.
-This will assist the caregivers to identify dementia at an early stage hence start the treatment immediately.
+This will assist the caregivers in identifying dementia at an early stage and hence start the treatment immediately.

 PSY FPX 5201 Assessment 1 Annotated Bibliography